keefm6776/Keith-Morton-Portfolio/README.md

     1. I have tested all links, to make sure that they load the correct page as per the button in question.
     2. I have tested the navbar links to make sure that they jump to the correct section in my site.
     3. I have tested my contact form to make sure that the name & message fields cannot be left blank.
 Also that the email cannot be left blank & that an email has to be of the correct format to be accepted.

 Adjustments Made:

     1. I found the icons in the footer to be too large, causing the icons to spill to second line on small screens.
+I reduced the size of the icons by 5px, which rectifies this issue.
+    2. I found on extra small screens that the navbar was sitting over my name on the hero image.
+I added padding for the smaller screens only to push my name down to prevent this.

 Acknowledgements